 Here are some simple strategies to cope with the arduous shooting film schedule and grueling industry that have helped me navigate marriage, friendships, and family dynamics.

 1. Get as much sleep as possible.

-Fatigue leads to grumpiness and exhaustion, which leads to jaded, worn out film crews; a common feature amongst overworked, experienced crew.
-I may not be able to stay up late binge watching Netflix and won’t be able to discuss the nuances of so-and-so’s social media activity the following day but at least I’ll be looking after my body and mind for the long term.
+Fatigue leads to grumpiness and exhaustion, which leads to jaded, worn-out film crews; a common feature amongst the overworked, experienced crew.
+I may not be able to stay up late binge-watching Netflix and won’t be able to discuss the nuances of so-and-so’s social media activity the following day but at least I’ll be looking after my body and mind for the long term.
 Sleep is incredibly important in refreshing your body after each day and the majority of people don’t get enough each night.

 2. Eat well and drink plenty of water.

 The catering will be excellent, so it will be easy to do this – but it’s still important.
 With enough sleep, good food, and plenty of water, your body should be able to function with the demands of long hours.
 On-set catering makes it easy to eat a variety of vegetables and nutritional food that will keep your body running.

 Spending extended hours outside in all sorts of conditions will dehydrate your body unless you endeavor to guzzle plenty of water.
 Recently on a job, it was so unbearably hot and humid that I was drinking 1 liter of water each hour for an entire day!
 If someone offers you a drink of water, just take it, even if you aren’t thirsty.

 3. Enjoy the break at the end of each job between contracts.